jikkujose/dotfiles/README.md

 ### Multi-Platform

 - Works on macOS and Linux (including WSL).
-- Single alias source (`aliases.yml`) generates shell-specific files.
+- Platform-specific aliases and functions loaded at runtime.
 - Platform detection at runtime for OS-specific paths and tools.

 ### Simplicity

 - Minimal dependencies.
 No plugin managers for tmux or zsh.
-- Custom prompts instead of frameworks (no oh-my-zsh, starship).
+- Custom prompt instead of frameworks (no oh-my-zsh, starship).
 - Prefer built-in features over plugins.

 ## Quick Start